turgu1/esp32-oberon-compiler/doc/Users Guide.md

 - A Linker Script file that supply memory mapping information to the linker.
 It is located in `lib/ld/esp32.ld`.

-- Several Oberon modules that are located in `lib/modules` folder.
+- Several Oberon modules that are located in the `lib/modules` folder.
 They are described in the following sections

 ## Modules Initialization Sequence